vingkan/prometheus/notifications.md

 ![Prometheus Demo: Notifications to Custom Users](http://g.recordit.co/19KT68G0NX.gif)

 ## Usage
+This feature is built on top of Prometheus' `.deliver()` method.
+Assign notification IDs and add users under them in the Pandora Dashboard to specify which users should receive the prepared notification.

 ### prometheus.notify(noteID, note, callback)
 Send popups to specific users via web notifications.